AlinaT48/System-Analysis/README.md

 The repository contains the following documentation sections:

 ### Non-Functional Requirements (NFR)

-Documentation of system quality attributes, including performance, reliability, security, scalability and availability requirements.
+Documentation of system quality attributes and constraints, including performance, security, reliability, scalability, and availability requirements.

-### Architecture (C4 Model)
+### Architecture

 System architecture described using the C4 model:
  - System Context Diagram
  - Container Diagram
  - Component Diagram

-### Database Description
+### Database

 Database documentation, including:
  - Entity-Relationship (ER) diagrams
-- Table structures
+ - Table structures and attributes
  - Relationships between entities
-- Core business entities

-### API Documentation (Swagger / OpenAPI)
+### API Documentation

-API specifications describing all available REST endpoints:
-- Request parameters
-- Response structures
+- Swagger
-- Example payloads
+- Postman

+###README

+The README file provides an overview of the repository structure, navigation guidelines, and instructions on how to work with the documentation.

-## Purpose of the Repository
+###Purpose of the Repository

-- Centralized storage of project documentation
-- Support for system development and maintenance
-- Easier onboarding of new team members
-- Documentation of architectural and design decisions
+The purpose of this repository is to provide a single source of truth for all system documentation, ensuring transparency, consistency, and ease of understanding for developers, analysts, and stakeholders.